AmsterdamUMC/amsterdamumc-windows-git-template/README.md

 # Getting started
 	## Prerequisits
-	TODO lookup the version of WinBash and the underlying Cywin
+	TODO lookup the version of Winbash and the underlying Cywin
 	## Runtime enviroment
 	## Installation